GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

   - api
 ---
 {% Aside 'gotchas' %}

 **[15th Oct.
-2020]**: `self.crossOriginIsolated` and Shared Array Buffer on Android Chrome are now available in Chrome 87. `document.domain` is now immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` in on origin trial from Chrome 87.
+2020]**: `self.crossOriginIsolated` is available from Chrome 87.
+Reflecting that, `document.domain` is immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` in on origin trial from Chrome 87.
+Shared Array Buffer on Android Chrome is available from Chrome 88.

 **[1st Sep.
-2020]**: COOP Reporting is now available behind a flag in Chrome 86.
+2020]**: COOP Reporting is behind the `#cross-origin-isolated` flag in Chrome 86.
 Added instructions.

 {% endAside %}